 2. Acts of service.
-“Why can’t you help me around here?”
-Lahnna complained.
-“I’m starting to wonder if you really love me.”
-Lahnna's frustration with her husband’s lack of household help may be due to her love language.
 When acts of service is a person’s primary language, he or she interprets the help as a sign of someone’s love.
-When Tom pitches in with chores that may normally fall to Lahnna, his efforts are interpreted by her as love, even though no actual words of love are spoken.
-However, if acts of service is not Tom’s love language, he may be unaware of what his actions mean to his wife.
-Tom may be doing the dishes because they were dirty.
-But to Lahnna, who usually does the dishes, Tom’s act of service sounds like a love song.
+For example, when a spouse does household chores, his or her efforts are interpreted as love by the other spouse, even though no actual words of love are spoken.
+However, if acts of service is not the love language of the helping spouse, that spouse may be unaware of what their actions mean to their wife or husband.
+For example, a husband may be doing the dishes because they were dirty.
+But to the wife, who usually does the dishes, his act of service sounds like a love song.

 People with this love language are often found behind the scenes, doing what no one else volunteered to do.
 It is their gift to the people they care about.
 They assume that the recipients of their service will understand the reasons behind it, but they become frustrated when they feel taken for granted.
-For example, Lahnna feels loved when Tom does things around the house, but when she reciprocates and does something for Tom, he ignores it.
-His love language is words of affirmation, so her attempts to show him love go unappreciated, and his “love tank” may remain empty.
+For example, a wife with this love language feels loved when her husband does things around the house, but when she reciprocates and does something for him, he does not receive it as a gesture of love.
+His love language might be words of affirmation, so her attempts to show him love through acts of service go unappreciated, and his “love tank” may remain empty.

 3. Gifts.
-We all know someone, often a woman, who brings gifts everywhere she goes.
-She is always “picking up a little something” for the people in her life.
-She thrives on gift-giving, and, when she is given a gift, it fills her love tank.
-Sometimes people misunderstand her need to express love through gift-giving and interpret her constant offerings as bribes or the expectation of something in return.
-When gifts is a person’s primary love language, he or she places a great deal of weight on the quality of the gift and the effort that went into obtaining it.
+We all know people who brings gifts everywhere they go.
+They might always be “picking up a little something” for the people in their life.
+These people thrive on gift-giving, and, when they are given a gift, it fills their love tank.
+Sometimes people misunderstand this need to express love through gift-giving and interpret the constant offerings as bribes or the expectation of something in return.
+When gifts is a person’s primary love language, he or she usually places a great deal of weight on the quality of the gift and the effort that went into obtaining it.
 The gifts need not be expensive, but they are sometimes given more meaning than the giver intended.
 For example, if this is a woman’s primary love language, she may read more into her boyfriend’s gift of a bracelet than he intended.
 He found it on sale and knew her birthday was coming up, so, on impulse, he bought it.
 She, on the other hand, interprets the gift as his declaration of love and may assume that the relationship is moving in a deeper direction.

 It is important to understand the people in our lives who give and receive love through gift-giving.
 When this is the primary love language, those who care about this person can learn to offer thoughtful tokens in order to express their affection.
 A single rosebud, a candle, or a funny card can go a long way toward filling the love tank of someone who understands love as giving gifts.

 4. Quality time.
-“I feel most loved by you when we’ve spent a long time talking about important things,” Dale told his wife.
-His need for soul connection is closely related to his way of receiving love.
 Quality time is usually linked to meaningful conversation for the people with this primary love language.
 Hours of deep conversation create an emotional connection for them.
 “If this person cares enough about me to spend all this time with me, then they really love me,” goes the reasoning.